-PROFESSOR GRAHAM LE GROS CNZM FRSNZ FRCPA (Hon), BSc, Dip Immunol, MPHIL PhD Appointed to the Malaghan Institute Trust Board in 1995.
+PROFESSOR GRAHAM LE GROS CNZM, FRSNZ, FRCPA (Hon), BSc, Dip Immunol, MPHIL, PhD Appointed to the Malaghan Institute Trust Board in 1995.
 Was awarded a Fogarty Fellowship at the NIH, Washington DC in 1987-89, then took a scientist position with Ciba-Geigy in Basel, Switzerland for five years before returning to New Zealand to take up the appointment as Research Director of the Malaghan Institute in 1994.
 Is a Professor of the Department of Biological Sciences, Victoria University of Wellington.
 A Fellow of the Royal Society of New Zealand, in 2014 was made a Companion of the New Zealand Order of Merit (CNZM) for his services to medical research.
 MR MATTHEW MALAGHAN BCom

 Appointed to the Malaghan Institute Trust Board in August 2008.

 Graduated from Otago University in 1994 with a Commerce degree.
 Subsequent employment with Refrigerated Freight Lines in Auckland and Melbourne, and Sea Containers Group in London, Madrid and Buenos Aires.
 Owns and operates property and mineral processing businesses in New Zealand and Australia.
 A Director of the Perlite Institute (USA).
-Member of the New Zealand Institute of Directors
+Member of the New Zealand Institute of Directors.

+DR DAVID MOSSMAN QSM, BVSc, MRCVS, MNZIF Appointed to the Malaghan oard in 2005.

 Institute Trust Board in 2005.

-the University of Queensland

-Veterinary Science.
-Awarded the

-Australian College of Veterinary

-Scientists' college prize in 1978

-and in 1984 the Coopers NZ

-Farm Management Award for

-management in New Zealand.

-significant innovative farm

-World Angus and Hereford

-Conferences.
-A Member of

-1981-85.
-Managing Director

-President of the Hawke's Bay

-and retired rural veterinarian
+Attended Lincoln College and then graduated from the University of Queensland in 1965 with a Bachelor of Veterinary Science.
+Awarded the Australian College of Veterinary Scientists' college prize in 1978 and in 1984 the Coopers NZ Farm Management Award for significant innovative farm management in New Zealand.
+Keynote speaker at the World Angus and Hereford Conferences.
+A Member of the Lindisfarne College Board 1981-85.
+Managing Director of private farming, forestry, finance and property companies.
+President of the Hawke's Bay Friends of the Malaghan Institute and retired rural veterinarian since 2001.
 MS NICOLA SLADDEN

-since 2001.

-of private farming, forestry,

-the Lindisfarne College Board

-finance and property companies.

-Friends of the Malaghan Institute

-the Deputy Banking Ombudsman

-at the Office of the Banking

-resolution.
-Has a Bachelor

-Previously the Chief Legal

-Advisor at the Office of

-the Health and Disability

-worked in private practice.

-Has published and presented

-Commissioner and has

-on dispute resolution in

-New Zealand and abroad.
+Appointed to the Malaghan Institute Trust Board in July 2014.
+Currently LLB, MPH the Deputy Banking Ombudsman at the Office of the Banking Ombudsman.
+Has more than 15 years' experience in dispute resolution.
+Has a Bachelor of Law degree from Victoria University and a Master of Public Health from Boston University.
+Previously the Chief Legal Advisor at the Office of the Health and Disability Commissioner and has worked in private practice.
+Has published and presented on dispute resolution in New Zealand and abroad.